dthree/cash/README.md

 - [Editing commands](https://github.com/dthree/cash/wiki/Contributing#editing-existing-commands)
 - [Adding new commands](https://github.com/dthree/cash/wiki/Contributing)

-I am currently looking for someone with experience in building Windows installers (`.msi`) to bundle Cash and its individual components into a self-contained wrapper.
-If you would like to help with this, send me a ping.
+We are currently looking for Core Team members who can push forward Cash at a rapid rate.
+Are you an awesome developer up to the challenge?
+Send me a ping.

 ### Awesome contributors